 I'm originally from South Africa and grew up on a dairy farm in a very beautiful part of the country.

-Before I ever touched a computer, my life revolved around teasing cows, off-road motorbiking, hiking and camping in the mountains, canoeing, fishing and sport.
-Funny how things turn out sometimes.
+Before I ever touched a computer, my life revolved around teasing cows, off-road motorbiking, hiking and wild camping in the mountains, staring up at the stars, canoeing, fishing and sport.

 Some hobby stuff

-I enjoy landscape photography and am a fairly decent drummer.
+I enjoy taking photos whenever I can and am a fairly decent drummer.
 Fly fishing for trout is something I grew up doing and continue to do.
 I head to the beautiful Lakedown Trout Fishery as often as I can.
 A gorgeous and tranquil spot away from all the noise.

 I absolutely adore aircraft and still plan to pull my finger out and get my PPL one day.